MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/workspace/gsw-upload-er-config.md

 ---
 title: Upload ER configurations and Globalization features as a Dataverse solution (preview)
-description: This article explains how to upload ER configurations and globalization features as a Dataverse solution (preview)
+description: This article explains how to upload Electronic reporting (ER) configurations and Globalization features as a Microsoft Dataverse solution (preview).
 author: filatovm
 ms.author: filatovm
 ms.topic: conceptual